chungheek/CKWebsite/README.md

 # CKWebsite
-## This repo is another personal website I created using Express and Node.js for OSU's CS290
+## This repo is another personal website I created using Javascript, HTML/CSS, and Node.js for OSU's CS290